-66 of our friends/classmates have passed, we hope they all find peace, forever.
+Seventy-three of our friends/classmates have passed, and we hope they all find peace forever.

 Please keep Larry and his family in your prayers.
 I do not have information concerning sending condolences.

-The Trost family would like to share the passing of William (Jim) Trost class of 1965.
-He was proceeded in death by his parents, William and Connie Trost.
-He is survived by his children, Tracy Egleston and Jason Trost, 5 grandchildren, Jacob, Owen and Bobby Trost, Ian and Lauren Egleston, his sister Bonnie Robinson and brother Robert (Tom) Trost.
+The Trost family would like to share the passing of William (Jim) Trost, class of 1965.
+He was preceded in death by his parents, William and Connie Trost.
+He is survived by his children, Tracy Egleston and Jason Trost, five grandchildren, Jacob, Owen, and Bobby Trost, Ian and Lauren Egleston, his sister Bonnie Robinson and brother Robert (Tom) Trost.
 Jim served in our military and had many people that loved him.
 He will be greatly missed.